kukuu/FASTIFY-REST-API/README.md

 # 🚀 LEAN REST API - NodeJS, MongoDB, Fastify & Swagger

 The Fastify web framework is highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
 It is inspired by Hapi and Express and currently the fastest web frameworks.
-The following technologies and toolsare used in this exercise.
+The following technologies and tools are used in this exercise.

 ## nodemon